flixpressllc/ReactBasicTemplateEditor/README.md

 Of course, you can set this script source to anything you like.
 Ultimately, it will be set to a local file and We'll have a `TextOnlyNoFlashDev.aspx` that will call out to a dev file.
 (More on that below)

-Changes you make while the Terminal/Command Prompt is watching the files will be compiled (not compresed) and loaded into the diretory you specified.
+Changes you make while the Terminal/Command Prompt is watching the files will be compiled (not compressed) and loaded into the directory you specified.
 Since I used Dropbox, I just had to then wait for the file to be uploaded to the cloud.
 This is the best way for us all to work on the file from remote locations right now.

 ## Develop Locally